cullepl/phonebook/README.md

 phonebook.json file in the same directory as the program.
 An example file is supplied which details the required json structure.

-To run:
-Execute this from the command line. node myphonebook
+To run, Execute this from the command line "node phonebook.js"